RubenNijhuis/rubennijhuis/README.md

 <br>

-Nice to meet you! 👋 My name is Ruben Nijhuis, a creative developer based in Amsterdam.
-Discovering the visual space 👻
+👋 Hi, my name is Ruben and I am a creative developer working the the visual space 👻

 In my day-to-day life, I work on web development challenges at startups, create cool projects at Codam Coding College <a href="https://profile.intra.42.fr/users/rnijhuis">(42 Network)</a>, and write documentation and tools to make developing for developers easier.